Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-To write mixin wrapper for ItemDao we need to create the trait that extends ItemDao interface, and make abstract override to change methods behavior.
+To write a mixin wrapper for ItemDao we need to create the trait that extends ItemDao interface and make an abstract override to change methods behavior.
 It's important not to forget to call parent implementation of a method.

 {{< highlight scala >}}